RPT24TurkishDelight/somebirds-product-accordion/README.md

 npm install
 ```

-Make sure to install **Mongo** on your system.
-Please refer [here](https://docs.mongodb.com/manual/installation/) for documentation to get started if not already installed.
+Make sure to install **postgresql** on your system.
+Please refer [here](https://www.postgresql.org/download/) for documentation to get started if not already installed.

 Webpack and webpack cli should both be installed to run build scripts and create a bundled file.
 If you don't already have them install globally, you may run the following commands:
 ```